astronomer/docs/learn/airflow-importing-custom-hooks-operators.md

             return res
 ```

-In addition to the `MyBasicMathOperator` custom operator, the example DAG will use a custom hook to connect to the CatFactAPI.
+In addition to the custom operator, the example DAG uses a custom hook to connect to the CatFactAPI.
 This hook abstracts retrieving the API URL from an [Airflow connection](connections.md) and makes several calls to the API in a loop.
 This code should also be placed in the `include` directory in a file called `cat_fact_hook.py`.

 ```python
 """This module allows you to connect to the CatFactAPI."""